orcanest/hands-on-ccna/README.md

-# hands-on-ccna
-🌐 CCNA networking labs and troubleshooting scenarios using Cisco Packet Tracer
+# 🌐 Hands on CCNA